+Applicants must meet the general admission requirements for admission to the college.
 A satisfactory aptitude for drawing is desirable.
 Proficiency in high school English and one unit of high school Algebra are necessary.
 Proficiency in keyboarding is strongly recommended.
 Developmental courses may be recommended for students with deficiencies in English, reading, and/or mathematics.

-Communication Design is a limited admissions program.
-Application and acceptance to the program through the portfolio review process is required.
-Students entering the College who would like to enter the Communication Design program should first register for the Art Foundations Career Studies Certificate.
-Once they have completed the required coursework, they should apply for the Communication Design program through the Portfolio Review Process outlined below.
+Students entering the College who would like to declare the Communication Design program should first register for the Art Foundations Career Studies Certificate.
+Once they have completed the required coursework, they can apply for the Communication Design program.